marklogic-community/hands-on-data-modeling/README.md

 - MLCP: after downloading, you will have a zip file.
 Unzip it and use the path to that location when running MLCP.
 - CORB and XCC: running CORB jobs will require referring to both of these JARs.
- - Copy these JARs into the project's lib directory.
+ - Copy these JARs into the project's /lib directory.
- - If there's no hands-on-data-modeling/lib directory, create one, then copy as directed immediately above.

 ## Setup